Canon G1 X Mark II vs Nikon D3500

 It is notable that the G1X Mark II offers wifi support, while the D3500 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the G1X Mark II and the D3500 are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the D3500 followed on from the Nikon D3400.
+The D3500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G1 X Mark II and the Nikon D3500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.